 Storage space is a precious commodity with smartphones, especially since most manufacturers nixed micro SD cards.
-The recycle bin is one way to free up space, and with that in mind, we’re going to show you how to empty trash on Samsung phones.
+Emptying the recycle bin is one way to free up space.
+With that in mind, we’re going to show you how to empty the trash on Samsung phones.

 Recycle and Trash Bins on Android

 By design, smartphones put the world within reach including a variety of content from around the globe.
 You can save photos from the web with a few taps, download music and movies, or take photos to share or store.
 While browsing the web and making phone calls won’t affect storage space, files and applications can eat up a considerable amount of storage.

 Thankfully, Android makes deleting things simple.
 You can access anything you’ve added to your smartphone or tablet through built-in file browsers or third-party apps.
 You can delete things with a few taps, but they don’t actually leave your device until you take an extra step.
 That’s where the trash or recycle bin comes into play.

 Whatever you delete is only temporarily deleted from your phone and sent to a special area.
 On Samsung devices, it’s called the Trash Bin.
 Unless you change the settings, it automatically keeps files and folders on your smartphone or tablet for up to 30 days.
 When you’re low on space or want to clear out that bin, follow the steps below.